Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Introduction

-In this article we show that this is in fact possible in the rather general context of Ahlfors-regular metric spaces for $p$-capacities associated with suitable Bessel-type kernels.
-To each such space $X$ we associate a tree $T$.
-The capacity of a closed subset of $X$ turns out to be estimated from above and below by the capacity of a corresponding closed subset of $T$'s boundary.
+In this article we show that this is in fact possible in the rather general context of Ahlfors regular metric spaces, for $p$-capacities associated with suitable Bessel-type kernels.
+To each such space $X$ we associate a tree $T$: the capacity of a closed subset of $X$ turns out to be estimated from above and below by the capacity of a corresponding closed subset of $T$'s boundary.
 The result seems new even for Bessel capacity in Euclidean space $\RR^n$, $n\ge2$.
 For linear capacities and $n=1$ it was proved by Benjamini and Peres in \cite{BP}.
-For $n=1$ and $p\ne2$ it might be a folk theorem, for which we have no explicit reference (though see \cite{VW}).
+For $n=1$ and $p\ne2$ it follows rather directly from the results in \cite{VW}.
 The boundary $\partial T$ of the tree $T$ is a totally disconnected set with respect to a natural metric.
 The problem of estimating set capacities is reduced then to an analogous problem for subsets of a generalized Cantor set.

 The interest of the result, we believe, goes beyond the problem of estimating set capacities \it per se\rm.
 Many problems in potential theory have an essentially combinatorial nature, which is best seen when they are translated in the language of trees.